Sunday, October 13, 2024

 Quoth he, "Suffer not any witch in this town!"

-And with those words, our Ember did burn with a frown.
+And with that said, our Ember did burn with a frown.

 It's strange that this poem directly contradicts the chipboard, since this telling states that Ember was an actual witch, and not an innocent human girl dressing up as one.
 In some sense, this better suits her death date, since a Salem victim would very likely not have willingly played at being a witch in innocence, but Ember being killed by hysteria is much truer to history, as witches are entirely unproven and we know the Salem panic now as unwarranted violence, misogyny, and mania.
 It's possible the truth is that Ember was a normal girl who didn't realize her mistakes and died unjustly, but history was rewritten in the moment to the second version of events where she was an actual witch who was "justifiably" killed.